embecosm/chiphack/README.md

 ### empty

 This is a minimal Verilog project for your Fomu.
-It contains just enough to turn the LED on and a clock buffer.
+It contains just enough to turn the LEDs on and a clock buffer.

 ### blink

 Hello blinky!
-This uses a counter to flash each channel of the RGB LED!
+This uses a counter to flash each colour of the RGB LED!

 ### button

 This is a basic project that can use the two capacitive "touch" buttons.
-This is abstracted into a module.
+The button logic is inside a module.

 ### buttonHalfAdder